Code-Institute-Submissions/exploregothenburg/README.md

 Vaidate by direct input
     [HTML5 Validator]("https://validator.w3.org/#validate_by_input")
   - Home Page Result : Pass
-  - About Us Page Result : Pass
+  - About Gothenburg Page Result : Pass
-  - Membership Page Result : Pass
+  - Attraction Page Result : Pass
-  - Gallery Page Result : Warning
+  - Restaurant Page Result : Pass
-  - SignIn/SignUp Page Result : Pass
+  - Explore Map Page Result : Warning
-  - SignUp Result : Pass
+  - Contact Result : Pass

 ### Usability Testing
   - This website is shared on slack channel to get the feedback.This is also shared with friends to check on different device and accessbility.